netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 from another client disrupts the intent in the time window between a read (get-config etc.) and write (edit-config etc.) operation.

-Client that are also interested to know the txid assigned to the modified versioned nodes in the model immediately in the response could set a flag in the rpc message to request the server to return the new txid with the ok message.
+Clients that are also interested to know the txid assigned to the modified versioned nodes in the model immediately in the response could set a flag in the rpc message to request the server to return the new txid with the ok message.